 A contractor may be treated differently than employees if they are a construction injury victim.
 The difference is in the definition of employee vs. contractor — the company may view a person as a contractor, but treat them as an employee.
-This is a case where the legal representation of a construction accident attorney in Michigan is necessary to determine whether a worker is an employee.
+This is a case where the legal representation of a Construction Site Accident Lawyer in Canton is necessary to determine whether a worker is an employee.

 If you are working at a construction site and are injured, it is essential to make sure you report the injury to your employer within 90 days.
 You might also want to ensure the injury is reported to your employer’s human resources department as well if you suspect your supervisor might not report it.

 Keep a record of your injury date and actions you take, such as visits to the doctor or time you have taken off to recover.
 This can help your law office’s injury attorneys create your personal injury claim for lost wages or compensation for your injuries.

 A work-related injury can be hard to prove if no one is around to see it happen.
 If you live near Canton, and a loved one has been injured or killed in a construction accident, contact our construction accident attorneys.